meadsteve/cafefikakata/README.md

 ## Considerations
 Part of the focus of this Kata is using the type system with mypy.

-When defining your functions and classes stop start to think about what types they will receive and output.
+When defining your functions and classes start to think about what types they will receive and output.
+Dataclasses added in 3.7 can also help with this.